Filing Bankruptcy in New Jersey

 In New Jersey, you may use either the New Jersey state exemptions, or the federal bankruptcy exemptions.

 New Jersey is one of the few states that does not have a homestead exemption.
 The list of New Jersey's personal property exemptions is also somewhat short, and includes burial plots; clothing; and furniture and household goods to $1,500.
 In New Jersey you can exempt certain wages, some public benefits, and certain pensions, among other things.
 Here’s a more comprehensive list of New Jersey exemptions.
+Most New Jersey bankruptcy filers end up using the more generous federal exemptions.

 The Means Test